saffiali/AI-In-a-box/README.md

 ![Architecture](AI-In-Abox.png)

 1) Platfrom-specific Components
-These will host the service compnent needed to achive certail AI goal i.e. Text Translation, Document comprehension, etc
+These will host the service compnent needed to achieve certain AI goal i.e. Text Translation, Document comprehension, etc

 2) AI Action Orcestration
-Because each cloud has diffrent requirement like authentecation, files location etc. We need an orchestration layer which does the hard work so that end-use experience is simplified.
+Since each cloud provider has diffrent requirements like authentecation, files location etc. We need an orchestration layer which does the hard work so that end-use experience is simplified.

 3) APIs/Actions Discovery
-This wehre end-user discver and call all the back-end API.
+This wehre end-user discover and call all the back-end API.
 Business monitoring, Authentication, security will be done on that layer.